Interstate 5 in Washington: Major projects and expansions

 The 2003 and 2005 gas tax programs also funded improvements to I-5 in areas outside of the central Puget Sound region, including $322 million for lane expansions on a 18 mi corridor in Lewis and Thurston counties.
 The existing four-lane section from US 12 in Grand Mound to SR 121 in Maytown gained a third lane in each direction that opened in November 2010 at a cost of $61.5 million.
 The following year, the six-lane section was extended south by 4 mi to Blakeslee Junction near Centralia.
 Widening of the 8 mi section through Centralia to six lanes was completed in 2016 and also included the addition of collector–distributor lanes, three reconstructed interchanges, and flood control measures.
 A 20 mi section of the freeway from Chehalis to Grand Mound had closed for four days during December 2007 floods that covered the roadway in 10 ft of water from the Chehalis River.

 WSDOT was also allocated funding from the 2003 and 2005 packages to repair bridges on I-5 and add cable barriers to sections of I-5 in Lewis, Skagit, Snohomish, and Whatcom counties.
 A section through Marysville was later upgraded to a concrete barrier in 2010 after several fatal crossover collisions despite a reduction in the speed limit to 60 mph.
 Other parts of the packages funded seismic retrofitting for bridges and overpasses, and the implementation of smart highway technology in 2010 that included variable speed limit signs in the Seattle area.
+In May 2023, a third northbound lane from Seneca Street to Olive Way and ramp meters for the collector–distributor lanes and the Cherry Street onramp were added to I-5 to improve weaving.